Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

-\paragraph{Coverage} Our coverage analysis aims to assess if personalization has an impact on the fraction of articles that is actually viewed by readers.
-Low coverage can be the result when the personalized or non-personalized recommendations focus too much on a certain subset of the pool of articles, e.g., only on highly popular ones.
-In different use cases, also in the media streaming domain, one purpose of a recommender system is thus to increase what Netflix calls the \emph{effective catalog size}~\cite{Gomez2016Netflix}.
+Generally, low click coverage can be the result when the personalized or non-personalized recommendations focus too much on a certain subset of the displayed pool of articles, e.g., only on highly popular ones.
+In different use cases, also in the media streaming domain, one purpose of a recommender system is thus to increase what Netflix calls the \emph{effective catalog size} \cite{Gomez2016Netflix}.

 In Table~\ref{tab:ClickCoverageoverall}, we report the coverage of clicked articles over the entire A/B testing period.
 We again drill down to different customer segments of users with low, medium and high activity.
-We can observe that the coverage values are consistently very close to 1, which means that every single article in the pool was clicked on at least once by some user in the A/B test period.
+Overall, we can observe that the coverage values are consistently very close to 1, which means that every single displayed article from the pool was clicked on at least once by some user in the A/B test period.\footnote{We note that traditional coverage metrics from the literature do not account for the frequency of item exposure or user interactions, and every single interaction may be sufficient to contribute to the coverage metric.
+This limitation also applies to our \textit{click coverage} metric, where it is highly likely that nearly every displayed article receives at least one click from one of the 28.000 users in each experimental group.} Overall, this suggests that users across all customer segments in both groups actively engaged with the displayed articles, rather than systematically ignoring visible content.

-Overall, this indicates that neither the baseline nor the personalized ranking system systematically `overlook' or suppress items from being displayed.
-Clearly, the coverage problem for Aftenposten with its limited and constantly updated pool of articles is not as pressing as for companies like Netflix or Spotify, which have catalog sizes in the millions, with the additional problem that a few `blockbuster' items dominate the streaming statistics.
+Clearly, the coverage problem for Aftenposten with its limited and constantly updated pool of articles is not as pressing as for companies like Netflix or Spotify, which have catalog sizes in the millions, with the additional problem that a few ``blockbuster'' items dominate the streaming statistics.